-Sandra Phillips is group vice president, general counsel and chief legal officer, corporate secretary, and chief diversity officer of Toyota Motor North America.
+Sandra Phillips Rogers is group vice president, general counsel, chief legal officer, corporate secretary, and chief diversity officer of Toyota Motor North America (“TMNA”).
 In this role, she leads the legal services function for Toyota's operations in North America, Toyota Legal One (“TL1”).
-Phillips is responsible for managing representation of Toyota’s affiliates in North America, including legal services across the areas of litigation, intellectual property, labor and employment, regulatory law and business operations support.
-She is also a member of the company’s global leadership team and serves as corporate secretary for several Toyota North American affiliates.
+She is responsible for managing representation of Toyota’s affiliates in North America, including legal services across the areas of litigation, intellectual property, labor and employment, regulatory law and business operations support.
+She is also a member of the company’s global leadership team and serves as corporate secretary for TMNA and several North American affiliates.

-Phillips is a founding member of the Center for Women in Law at The University of Texas School of Law, which is devoted to the success of the entire spectrum of women in law by identifying and addressing persistent issues facing individual women and the profession as a whole.
-In recognition of her thought leadership in diversity and inclusion in the legal profession, Phillips is the recipient of the 2016 Legacy Award from the Brennan Center for Justice at New York University School of Law and the 2008 Defense Research Institute’s Diversity Pioneer Award.
-Phillips serves on the Board of Directors for the YWCA USA and the University of Texas Law School Foundation.
+Phillips Rogers is a founding member of the Center for Women in Law at The University of Texas School of Law, which is devoted to the success of the entire spectrum of women in law by identifying and addressing persistent issues facing individual women and the profession as a whole.
+In recognition of her thought leadership in diversity and inclusion in the legal profession, she was the recipient of the 2016 Legacy Award from the Brennan Center for Justice at New York University School of Law and the 2008 Defense Research Institute’s Diversity Pioneer Award.
+She serves on the Board of Directors for the YWCA USA and the University of Texas Law School Foundation.
 In 2017, she was named one of Black Enterprise’s 75 Most Powerful Women in Business, and in May 2017 she was recognized by the Burton Foundation as a Legend in Law.

 Phillips Rogers earned both a Bachelor of Arts degree in journalism and a Juris Doctor degree from the University of Texas at Austin.